VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 }
 ```

-Pattern is very similar to Mockito:
+The pattern is very similar to Mockito:
 * First mocking ot a class slower than a second

-From the first glance it seems that Mockk slower than Mockito.
+At the first glance, it seems that Mockk slower than Mockito.
-Mockk was faster in `c - create activity 2`.
+But Mockk was faster in `c - create activity 2`.
-If you mock many different activities, whole test suite can run faster with mockk.
+If you mock many different activities, the whole test suite can run faster with mockk.

-How much Mockk affects tests execution speed?
+How much does Mockk affect tests execution speed?
-Imaging you have 1000 tests where you mock new Activities.
+Imagine you have 1000 tests where you mock new Activities.
 1000 tests * 41.8 ms = 42 seconds of execution.
-Doesn't seem critical for me.

 ## What's next?

+Objects mocking slows unit tests down.
+Active mocking can make your test suite execute for a few minutes.
-Objects mocking slows unit tests down but it doesn't look like a reason which can make 1000 tests execute for 20 minutes.
+But mocking doesn't look like a reason which can make 1000 tests execute for 20 minutes.
+It must be something else.
-I will measure more factors in the next articles.
+I will measure different factors in the next articles.
 Stay tuned.

 ## Measurements